isabella232/dynamic-media-classic.en-1/help/uploading-encoding-videos.md

 ### Obtaining a file’s metadata {#obtaining-a-file-s-metadata}

-You can obtain a file’s metadata by viewing its metadata in Dynamic Media Classic, using a video editing tool, or using an application designed for obtaining metadata.
+You can obtain a file’s metadata by viewing its metadata in Adobe Dynamic Media Classic, using a video editing tool, or using an application designed for obtaining metadata.
 Following are instructions for using MediaInfo, a third-party application, to obtain a video file’s metadata:

 1. Go to this web page: [https://mediainfo.sourceforge.net/en/Download](https://mediainfo.sourceforge.net/en/Download).
 1. Select and download the installer for the GUI version, and follow the installation instructions.